 The time to do a Will is now.

-Michele Gordon in Barrie, Ontario takes the time to discuss to meet with you, become apprised of your individual situation and needs and advise you as to how to best protect your assets and your children.
+Michele Gordon in Barrie, Ontario takes the time to discuss to meet with you, become apprised of your individual situation and needs and advise you as to how to best protect your assets and your children with comprehensive Will and Estates Services.

 Michele's knowledge of and experience in family law, real estate and corporate law also allows her to better represent her clients in a seamless fashion should they require other legal services in these areas.
-Contact Michele in Barrie, Ontario today.
+For more information on Will and Estates Services, please contact Michele in Barrie, Ontario today.